artprojectgroup/wc-apg-city/readme.txt

 * *Español*: por [**Art Project Group**](https://artprojectgroup.es/).

 == Support ==
 Since **WC - APG City** is totally free, **Art Project Group** only provides payment [**Technical Support**](https://artprojectgroup.es/tienda/ticket-de-soporte) service.
-In any case **Art Project Group** provide any kind of free technical support.
+In any case **Art Project Group** does not provide any kind of free technical support.

 == Donation ==
-Did you liked and you have proved useful **WC - APG City** on your website?
+Did you like and find **WC - APG City** useful on your website?
 We would appreciate a [small donation](https://artprojectgroup.es/tienda/donacion) that will help us to continue improving this plugin and create more plugins totally free for the entire WordPress community.

 == Thanks ==
 * To all that use it.
-* All that you help to improve it.
+* All those who help improve it.
-* All you made donations.
+* All those who made donations.
-* All that you encourage us with your comments.
+* All those who encourage us with their comments.

 Thank you very much to all!